 Omnivory may be the alternative mechanism of resilience.
 Planktonic Copepoda consume heterotrophic plankton (microzooplankton) actively when suitable phytoplankton becomes deficient, which was found in other regions, in experiments and for related species (Levinsen et al., 2000; Lischka, Hagen, 2007; Fileman et al., 2010).
 The ability of many animals to switch to other food objects in conditions of the food shortage, or to be potentially omnivorous, is widely reported (Saiz, Calbet, 2010; Kiørboe, 2011; Benedetti et al., 2016; Brun et al., 2017).
 This ability may support Calanus and Pseudocalanus population success in the changing environment of the White Sea.
 These hypotheses may well apply to other species, demonstrating resilience to phenological changes, which will be discussed further.

-The trends of phenology of the boreal Centropages hamatus and Temora longicornis are consistent with the changes of the seasonal cycle of temperature.
-Particularly, the latter is one of the main triggers of their hatching in the White Sea (Pertzova, 1990) and other areas, such as the northern Baltic Sea (Katajisto et al., 1998).
+The trends of phenology of the boreal Centropages hamatus and Temora longicornis were consistent with the changes of the seasonal cycle of temperature.
+The latter is one of the main triggers of their hatching in the White Sea (Pertzova, 1990) and other areas, such as the northern Baltic Sea (Katajisto et al., 1998).
 The temperature increase either induces hatching (Pertzova, 1990) or shortens egg developmental time (Katajisto et al., 1998).
-Thus, shift of spring warming may influence the timing of hatching of these species in the White Sea.
-Other boreal species, Acartia spp., have no shifts of the beginning of the developmental season.
-According to our observations (Fig. 2), adults of Acartia are found in the plankton all year round, and the increase in their abundance begins in March, under the ice.
+Thus, shift of spring warming might influence the timing of hatching of these species in the White Sea.
+Other boreal species, Acartia spp., demonstrated no shifts of the beginning of the developmental season.
+According to our observations (Fig. 2), adults of Acartia were found in the plankton all year round, and the increase in their abundance began in March, under the ice.
 This suggests that Acartia depends on temperature to a lesser extent than Temora and Centropages.
 Tendency for the earlier development of boreal species was observed in other areas of the World Ocean.
-Thus, the timing of the appearance of the thermophilic Acartia tonsa in Narragansett Bay (West Coast of USA) in plankton shifted to an earlier time during period from 1972 to 1990, which coincided with a significant increase in spring temperature (Borkman et al., 2018).
+The timing of the appearance of the thermophilic Acartia tonsa in Narragansett Bay (West Coast of USA) in plankton shifted to an earlier time during period from 1972 to 1990, which coincided with a significant increase in spring temperature (Borkman et al., 2018).
 Approximately in the same period (from 1974 to 2004), the periods of the middle of the season (time of the 50% of the annual cumulative abundance threshold) of Temora longicornis, Acartia spp., and Temora spp. (nauplii) near the Helgoland Island in the North Sea has shifted to an earlier dates, 2.5 to 4 weeks (Mackas et al., 2012).
 In this case, changes in phenology coincided with an increase in average annual and summer (June-August) temperatures.